 The Group's assessment of the impact of these new standards and interpretations and the impact is not considered material.
-The Company current holds no lease.

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2019 reporting periods and have not been early adopted by the Company.
-The Company's has assessed the impact of these new standards and has determined that there is no material impact on the financial statements
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2020 reporting periods and have not been early adopted by the Company.
+The Company's has assessed the impact of these new standards and has determined that there is no material impact on the financial statements.